Optimizing over iid distributions and the Beat the Average game: The case of sup P[X1+X2+X3 < 2 X4]

-Hence in combination with \Cref{strict_ineq_geom}, this distribution $\mu$ provides a lower bound \eqref{conclusion_strict_no_eps} equal to $\frac{208}{567}\approx 0.367$.
+Hence in combination with \Cref{strict_ineq_geom}, this distribution provides a lower bound \eqref{conclusion_strict_no_eps} equal to $\frac{208}{567}\approx 0.367$.

-Further numerical experimentation involving slowly growing the number of atoms, and for each new support optimizing the probability mass function using gradient ascent, led to the following distribution with $5$ atoms:
+Additional numerical experimentation involving slowly increasing the number of atoms, and for each new support optimizing the probability mass function using gradient ascent, led to an improved lower bound of $0.391$.

-This gives an improved lower bound of $0.381$ in \eqref{conclusion_strict_no_eps}.
-Growing the number of atoms a few more times and adding small random perturbations to their locations suggested to consider distributions with support

-for which \eqref{conclusion_strict_no_eps} ends up slightly above $0.390$.
 A pattern emerged from optimizing the weights of the probability mass functions over these atoms to maximize \eqref{conclusion_strict_no_eps} with gradient descent: good distributions were approximately of the form